- Bluebeam® Revu®

 What If I Lose Internet Connectivity?

-All markups are added in real-time and uploaded to the cloud as you add them to the PDF, so even if you lose connectivity to the Session, your markups are safely stored in the cloud within that Session.
-Vu will even remember what PDFs you had opened and will restore them for you automatically, so you can pick right back up where you left off once Internet connectivity is restored.
+All markups are added in real-time and uploaded to the cloud as you add them to the PDF, so even if you lose connection to the Session, your markups are safely stored in the cloud within that Session.
+Revu will even remember what PDFs you had opened and will restore them for you automatically, so you can pick up right where you left off once Internet connectivity is restored.

 Studio Projects is Bluebeam’s simple document management system that lets you store many different file types – including PDFs, Microsoft Office files and images – in the cloud.
-Keep in mind, while using Vu to access a Studio Project, the PDF files in the Project can only be viewed – markup is restricted.
-However, if there is a PDF document in the Project that you need to add markups to, you can ask the Studio Project owner (the person who sent you an invite to the Project) to add the PDF document to a Studio Session.
+Keep in mind, when using an unregistered copy of Revu to access a Studio Project, the PDF files in the Project can only be viewed – markups are restricted.
+However, if there is a PDF document in the Project that you need to add markups to, you can ask the Project owner (the person who sent you an invite to the Project) to add the PDF to a Studio Session.

 How Does the Studio Project Owner Add a PDF to a Session?

-This is a simple task for the Project owner.
-They simply right-click on the PDF document and add it to a new Session.
-Once the PDF is added to a Session, the Vu user can access that Session as before, using either an invitation link or the Studio ID number.
-Just like we talked about earlier, the markup capabilities of Vu are unlocked while working on PDF documents in a Studio Session.
+The Project owner simply has to right-click on the PDF document and add it to a new Session.
+The owner can give this ability to other users in the Project via Permissions as well.
+Once the PDF is added to a Session, the unregistered Revu user can access that Session as before, using either an invitation link or the Studio ID number.
+Just like we talked about earlier, the markup capabilities of Revu would be unlocked while working on PDF documents in a Studio Session for this unregistered user.

 Can I Work With Other Project Files Stored in Studio Projects?

-Other file types in the Project, like Excel spread sheets and Word documents, can be checked out and edited locally, such as in Microsoft Office, and then checked back into the Project.
+Other file types — like Excel spreadsheets and Word documents — can also be added to Studio Projects.
+These files may be checked out and edited locally using an appropriate program (e.g. Word or Excel), then checked back into the Project.

 To work with non-PDF file types: